Burglary Charges

 Home Invasion

 A home invasion is similar to a residential burglary, as it involves unlawfully entering someone’s dwelling to commit a felony offense.
-The difference is that home invasion involves a number of aggravating factors, which makes it an extremely serious criminal offense that carries severe penalties under Illinois law.
+The difference is that home invasion involves a number of aggravating factors, which makes it an extremely serious criminal offense that carries severe possible penalties under Illinois law.
 These include:

-- They sexually assaulted one or more residents.
+- Sexually assaulting one or more residents.

 Criminal Trespass